perama-v/TODD/README.md

 - Data consists of contract metadata stored in a key-value database by address.
     - Define any ordering system for existing records (date added, lexicographically, ...)
     - Threshold every nth new addition.
-    - Example database: Sourcify repostory
+    - Example database: Sourcify repository

 The threshold `MAY` be subject to inter-observer disagreement.
 Two publishers may produce two different volumes and users may use either or both databases.
 Where agreement is required